Christy Pottroff is an assistant professor of English at Merrimack College in Massachusetts.

 When Dr. Christy Pottroff teaches early American literature courses (her specialty), she helps students understand the broader historical and cultural contexts of classic literary texts using interdisciplinary techniques.
 In addition to reading literary works by Benjamin Franklin, Phillis Wheatley, and Edgar Allan Poe, her classes listen to popular music from long-past eras; study the newest technologies, including the printing press, the clock, and the telescope; experiment with colonial-era recipes; and learn from newspapers and other media circulating alongside novels and other literary forms.
 Professor Pottroff's classes help her students better understand the many ways people told stories in the past.

-Christy Pottroff is a Teaching Fellow, Co-editor of Rhetorikos: Excellence in Student Writing, HASTAC Scholar, Co-coordinator of the Fordham Digital Humanities Graduate Student Group, and member of Fordham’s LGBT and Ally Network of Support.
+Christy Pottroff has a PhD from Fordham University in New York City.
 She has a M.A. in Cultural Studies and a Graduate Certificate in Women’s Studies from Kansas State University.